xrd/BuildingToolsWithGithubBook/BUILDING.md

 Thanks for checking out the book.
 This document is worth reading if you want to remix and/or build your own copy of the book.

+There are three major sections here:

+* Quickstart: build everything in just a few minutes.
+* Remix Details: learn a little bit about the structure of this repository
+* Extensions: learn how to add your own CSS and JS, and an example of adding a "contribute!" button.

 ## Quickstart

 First things first, you will need Ruby.
 If you are on Mac OSX, you probably want to use brew to install Ruby.